-Ideally, replacing a tile floor means ripping it out and starting fresh.
-This process is time consuming, messy and expensive, however, so many homeowners look for more economical options.
+Replacing a tile floor means ripping it out and starting fresh.
+But that process is time consuming, messy and expensive, so many homeowners look for more economical options.
 There are many ways to cover an existing tile floor, including carpet, paint and new tiles.
-Temporary but durable tile stickers are also available.
 The one you choose depends on your taste and desired flooring outcome.
 If you rent, the need to make sure that the existing tiles remain undamaged will also influence your choice in tile cover up ideas.

 Fresh Vinyl or Laminate